microsoft/coyote/docs/ref/Microsoft.Coyote.Specifications/Monitor.State.IgnoreEventsAttribute.md

 Attribute for declaring what events should be ignored in a monitor state.

+Attribute for declaring what events should be ignored in a monitor state.

 ```csharp
 [AttributeUsage(AttributeTargets.Class)]
 protected sealed class IgnoreEventsAttribute : Attribute